 So, what's the deal with the moka pot?
 Most importantly, what brands can be relied upon for great coffee?

 As you’ve probably heard before, the secret behind great coffee comes down to three main things: extraction, pressure, and temperature.
 The brewing process of a stovetop espresso maker checks the box on all three of these.

-The three main sections of a moka pot include the water chamber (where your water is stored), the filter basket (where the coffee grounds sit), and the collection chamber up top (where your coffee will go!).
+The three main sections of a moka pot include the water chamber on the bottom (where you put the water), the filter basket (where the coffee grounds sit), and the collection chamber up top (where your coffee will go!).

 When the water in the water chamber heats up, pressure builds up, pushing the water through the filter basket (where the grounds are) and into the collection chamber.
 It’s all done through water vapor, so there’s no risk of crushing or burning the grounds, which results in a supremely aromatic roasting process.